 There is a lot to say about Section 230, and a lot that's been said already.
 Journalist Paul Blumenthal recently called it "The One Law That's the Cause of Everything Good and Terrible About the Internet."

 When non-techies are aware of Section 230 at all, they mostly understand it as a measure that prevents, say, Facebook and Twitter from being held responsible for posts that seem so awful they must be actionable.
-But it's worth noting that in this instance, Facebook isn't attempting to use Section 230 as a shield against outrage about free, user-generated content.
+But it's worth noting that in this instance, Facebook isn't attempting to use Section 230 as a shield against outrage over free, user-generated content.